 Answer any queries personally or direct the patient to others who can answer their questions.

-Respect the rights of patients including their right to have access to their health records through Practice Access to Health Records procedures.
+Respect the rights of patients including their right to have access to their health records through Practice Subject Access /Access to Health Records procedures.

-Refer patients to the Practiceleaflet ‘How we use and Protect your Personal Information’, should they require further information about how their personal and sensitive information is used.
+Refer patients to the Practice’s Privacy Notice for the public which is available on the website should they require further information about how their personal data is used.
 Should patients require further detail, staff should refer them to the Practice Information Governance team at IG@sthk.nhs.uk.

 7.1.2.
 Providing Patients with Choice

 Patients have different needs and values – this must be reflected in the way they are treated both in terms of their medical condition and the handling of their personal information.
-Patients have the right to choose whether or not to accept a form of care and the information disclosure needed to provide that care, and to choose whether or not information that can identify them can be used for non-healthcare purposes.
+Patients have the right to discuss whether or not to accept a form of care and the information disclosure needed to provide that care, and to discuss whether or not information that can identify them can be used for non-healthcare purposes.

+Under the UK GDPR for direct care purposes consent is not required and another legal basis called ‘public tasks’ is applied.
+This means that explicit consent is not required in these circumstances, however patients must still be informed about how their personal data will be used and should they have any concerns regarding the use of their personal data discuss with a health care professional.
+Where the health care professional believes that processing the personal data is in the best interests of the patient the processing will continue.

 Staff must:

-Inform patients before using their personal data in ways that do not directly contribute to or support the delivery of their care.
+Inform patients before using their personal data in ways that do not directly contribute to or support the delivery of their care and check with the IG team as to whether consent is required.

-Respect patients decisions to restrict the disclosure or use of information except where exceptional circumstances apply
+Respect patients decisions to restrict the disclosure or use of information except where exceptional circumstances apply – this can be overridden if it is deemed that processing personal data is in the patient’s best interest, i.e. without would cause a clinical / patient safety risk.

 Communicate effectively with patients to ensure they understand what the implications may be if they choose to agree to, or restrict the disclosure of information.
-Record that decision in the patient’s notes
+Record that decision in the patient’s notes.

-Remind patients that they have the right to change their mind about a decision they previously made and if they do record that change of decision.

-Practice
+7.1.3.
+Informing Staff effectively

+As detailed in section 7.1.1 similar to patients all staff need to be aware of how their personal data is processed.
+The Practice has a Staff Privacy Notice available on the Intranet should staff require further information on how their personal data is used.

 7.2.
 Record Keeping

+7.2.1.
+Collecting only what is necessary